 October 2022 – present

-• Develop and carry out innovative visual merchandising strategies to enhance the customer experience and strengthen brand identity
+• Develop and carry out visual merchandising strategies to enhance the customer experience and strengthen brand identity

 • Spearhead at least 40 visual merchandising projects each year across all departments of 20 regional stores